 Collect journal reflection pieces from students twice each semester.

-Process conflict and other intake forms.
+Process conflict and other intake forms for Associate Dean, Director of AAC and others.

 Maintain hardcopy and electronic version of all client files.